Fanikal/Minesweeper-Game/README.md

 # Minesweeper Game README

 Welcome to the Minesweeper Game developed with IntelliJ IDEA 2023.2.1.
-This README provides instructions on how to run the application and offers an overview of its features and functionalities.
+This project is an interactive Minesweeper game created as part of the "Programming of Interactive System" course of the Université Paris-Saclay.

 ## Table of Contents
 1. [Installation and Setup](#installation-and-setup)